-The groundwater system allows for injection and extraction of subsurface flow from the model.
-A small 60psi pump supplies a spray bar at the upstream end of the box to produce the groundwater flow.
-Extraction filters are installed at the downstream end of the box.
+The groundwater system allows for injection and extraction of subsurface flow from the model, making possible a wide array of experiments and demonstrations.
+A small pump supplies a spray bar at the upstream end of the table to produce groundwater flow.
+Extraction filters are installed at the downstream end of the table.
 The extraction filters connect to tubes that empty into the reservoir.
 The extraction tubes have valves allowing the user to increase, decrease, or turn off groundwater extraction.

 The media feeders are sophisticated, computer-controlled cone valve feeders to precisely add media to the model’s inflow and provide the opportunity to simulate more landscapes and the impacts of disturbances on the stream system.
 The media feeders can have one to four hoppers depending on inputs desired.
 Multiple hoppers allow input of various sediment sizes into the system.
 A single hopper can be used with either the mixed color-coded media, or the non-coded media.